Puritans: Education

-At a time when the literacy rate in England was less than 30 percent, the Puritan leaders of colonial New England believed children should be educated for both religious and civil reasons, and they worked to achieve universal literacy.
-In 1642, Massachusetts required heads of households to teach their wives, children and servants basic reading and writing so that they could read the Bible and understand colonial laws.
-In 1647, the government required all towns with 50 or more households to hire a teacher and towns of 100 or more households to hire a grammar school instructor to prepare promising boys for college.
+At a time when the literacy rate in England was less than 30 per cent, the Puritan leaders of colonial New England believed that children should be educated for both religious and civil reasons, and they worked to achieve universal literacy.
+In 1642, Massachusetts required heads of households to teach their wives, children, and servants basic reading and writing, so that they could read the Bible and understand colonial laws.
+In 1647, the government required all towns with 50 or more households to hire a teacher, and required towns of 100 or more households to hire a grammar school instructor, to prepare promising boys for college.
 Philemon Pormort's Boston Latin School was the only one in Boston, the first school of public instruction in Massachusetts".
-Boys interested in the ministry were often sent to colleges such as Harvard (founded in 1636) or Yale (founded in 1707).
-Aspiring lawyers or doctors apprenticed to a local practitioner, or in rare cases were sent to England or Scotland.
+Boys who were interested in the ministry were often sent to colleges such as Harvard (founded in 1636) or Yale (founded in 1707).
+Aspiring lawyers or doctors apprenticed to a local practitioner, or in rare cases, were sent to England or Scotland.

 Puritan scientists

 The Merton Thesis is an argument about the nature of early experimental science proposed by Robert K. Merton.
-Similar to Max Weber's famous claim on the link between the Protestant work ethic and the capitalist economy, Merton argued for a similar positive correlation between the rise of English Puritanism, as well as German Pietism, and early experimental science.
+Similarly to Max Weber's famous claim on the link between the Protestant work ethic and the capitalist economy, Merton argued for a similar positive correlation between the rise of English Puritanism, as well as German Pietism, and early experimental science.
 As an example, seven of 10 nucleus members of the Royal Society were Puritans.
-In the year 1663, 62 percent of the members of the Royal Society were similarly identified.
+In the year 1663, 62 per cent of the members of the Royal Society were similarly identified.
 The Merton Thesis has resulted in continuous debates.